 7 Fastest Ways To Start Your Healthcare Career Now

 Healthcare is a field that's continually growing and always expanding.
 The U.S. Bureau of Labor Statistics (BLS) is estimating a 13% growth rate in healthcare occupations by 2031.
 This means roughly another 1.9 million jobs will be available.
 So, it's no surprise that a lot of people are looking to get into the healthcare field.

 There are a lot of ways to get into a healthcare career, but some paths will let you get started faster than others.
 We’ll cover the seven quickest ways to get started working in the world of healthcare.

 1. Medical Assistant

 What is a Medical Assistant?

-Medical assistants act as liasons between patients and the medical staff.
+Medical assistants act as liaisons between patients and the medical staff.
 They can work in a wide variety of healthcare facilities, and best of all, it's one of the fastest healthcare fields to get into!

 How to Become a Medical Assistant